fab2s/NodalFlow/README.md

 A Traversable Node is a node that implement the `getTraversable` method as defined in `TraversableNodeInterface`.
 The `getTraversable` method returns a `Traversable` that will be iterated over during the Flow execution.
 In other words, a Traversable Node is a node that provides many values at once, with each values being fed as argument to the remaining nodes in the chain.
 This would be exactly what occurs if the `Traversable` is an array, but you can also use a `Generator` and `yield` results one by one or whatever `Traversable`.

 Upon each iteration, the remaining Nodes in the chain will be recursed on.
-This is for example usefull when a data generator needs some kind of manipulation(s) and / or actions on each of his "records".
+This is for example useful when a data generator needs some kind of manipulation(s) and / or actions on each of his "records".

 ## NodalFlow Citizens